-Exterior: Accommodation and access bridge over the Monmouthshire and Brecon Canal.
-Semi-elliptical arch with voussoirs; squared, faced and coursed local sandstone; parapet with slab coping; curving abutments.
+Exterior: Access bridge on a slight skew over the Monmouthshire and Brecon Canal.
+Semi-elliptical arch with voussoirs; squared, faced and coursed local sandstone; parapet with slab coping; curving abutments on one side.
 Bridge number on south face of arch.
 Towpath runs beneath bridge arch on east side.